IrisC113/study-of-power-outages/README.md

 #### **Climate Category Analysis**
 - Research question: does the absence of `OUTAGE.DURATION` depend on climate category?

--**Null hypothesis (H₀)**: the distribution of climate categories is the same in the time-length missing and non-missing groups
+-**Null hypothesis (H₀)**: the distribution of climate categories is the same in the time-length missing and non-missing groups.

--**Alternative hypothesis (H₁)**: the distribution of climate categories is different in the time-length missing and non-missing groups
+-**Alternative hypothesis (H₁)**: the distribution of climate categories is different in the time-length missing and non-missing groups.
 <iframe
   src="assets/climate-missingness-proportion.html"
   width="1000"